parku/docs/README.md

 Use them as a basic start into developing parku applications.

+## Prerequisites

+You'll need Ruby in a fairly new version installed.

 ## Installation

 If you want to make improvements to our guidelines, make a pull requests with your changes.